Isotope-shift analysis with the $4f^{14}6s^{2}~^1S_0- 4f^{13}5d6s^{2}(J=2)$ transition in ytterbium: Data Analysis

-The ratio of $A_h$ between different isotopes equals the ratio of the nuclear $g$ factors $g^A$.
+The ratio of $A_h$ between different isotopes equals the ratio of the nuclear $g$ factors $g^A$, as long as a pointlike nuclear dipole moment is assumed.
 The deviation $\Delta_{A,A'}$ defined by the following equation is referred to as hyperfine anomaly \cite{RevModPhys.49.31}:

 where $\mu_n^A$ and $I^A$ are the nuclear magnetic moment and nuclear spin, and $(\mu_n^{171}/I^{171})/(\mu_n^{173}/I^{173})=-3.6305(1)$ \cite{ZPhys.249.205,PhysRevA.49.3351,AtomDataNuclDataTable.90.75}.
-The hyperfine anomaly for the 431 nm and other transitions are summarized in Table \ref{tableHFanomaly}. $\Delta_{173,171}$ for the $4f^{13}5d6s^2(J=2)$ state corresponding to the 431 nm transition is finite but particularly small compared to other states in Yb, as well as anomalies in most alkali atoms \cite{RevModPhys.49.31}.
+The hyperfine anomalies for the 431-nm and other transitions are summarized in Table \ref{tableHFanomaly}. $\Delta_{171,173}$ for the $4f^{13}5d6s^2(J=2)$ state corresponding to the 431-nm transition is finite but particularly small compared to other states in Yb, as well as anomalies in most alkali-metal atoms \cite{RevModPhys.49.31}.
 Also, it is worth noting that the singlet states tend to have large anomaly.